Jakbor32/Jakbor32/README.md

  ### 👋

- My name is Jakub Borowy.
-I'm 22.
-I study IT in Warsaw, and I'm currently looking for an internship.
-I like to create web pages and  web applications.
+ My name is Jakub.
+I'm 23.
+I study IT in Warsaw.

  🌱 I’m currently learning React.js